miltoncandelero/pixi-elementals/source/includes/_01-getting-started.md

 As a nice bonus, you get _intellisense_ on Visual Studio Code (which is Microsoft's fancy name for code auto-complete).

 ### I will never scream (`PIXI.`)
-I feel that doing `import * as PIXI from "pixi.js"` so that I can go `PIXI.Sprite`, `PIXI.Container`, `PIXI.Loader`, etc, is silly and makes me feel clumsy.
-I will use named imports: `import { Sprite, Container, Loader } from "pixi.js"` and that allows me to just use the class name without adding `PIXI` everywhere.
+I feel that doing `import * as PIXI from "pixi.js"` so that I can go `PIXI.Sprite`, `PIXI.Container`, `PIXI.Assets`, etc, is silly and makes me feel clumsy.
+I will use named imports: `import { Sprite, Container, Assets } from "pixi.js"` and that allows me to just use the class name without adding `PIXI` everywhere.
 I could say it is better for three-shaking (the step where the bundler doesn't add to your code stuff that you never use) or that I fight the smurf naming convention... but at the end of the day I just like named imports better.
 Sorry, not sorry.

 ## Enough talk, have at you!